dblairchappell/RealEarthStreetWar-Typescript/README.md

 - **Real-World Maps**: Authentic building heights and street layouts using OpenStreetMap data
 - **Territory Control**: Expand your influence by placing headquarters strategically
-- **Player Movement**: WASD-style character controls with 8-directional movement and running
+- **Player Movement**: WASD-style character controls with 8-directional or 360° movement (toggle in HUD)
 - **Strategic Gameplay**: Three HQ types with location-based placement rules
 - **Complete Offline Play**: 116MB New Jersey dataset with all map layers included